 What do Hedgehogs Eat?

 If you are looking for a good food for wild hedgehogs, I recommend you try the Spikes range which is available from Amazon.
+We have tested a load of different feeds and this one comes out on top for us.

 However if you are looking for food for your pet Pygmy hedgehog, read on…